 Stacey: [29:25] Yeah.
-One of the constraints with digital technology in the stage that’s in right now is screen size.
-Most of our screens are getting smaller, not bigger.
+One of the constraints with digital technology in the stage it’s in right now is screen size and most of our screens are getting smaller, not bigger.
 Having an analog space like a table or a wall where you can physically move things around and create really big concept maps or hierarchies is cool.

 Melissa: [29:46] There’s just something about being able to see that in your workspace too, that I think you don’t get that from having an online version.